 You mainly need a CV which covers all of your work experiences and teaching experiences in Europe and in most Commonwealth Countries.

 In the USA and Canada it's known as a resume, and tends to be a more concise document.

-HIRATION PRO TIP: To best figure whether you have written the resume or the CV for the correct country and whether you have the right skill-set, get it professionally reviewed
+HIRATION PRO TIP: To best figure whether you have written a resume or a CV for the correct country and whether you have the right skill-set, get it professionally reviewed.

 Who needs a CV?

 In most cases, a CV is required when you're applying for a job over seas except for US.
 In the USA most often than not, a resume is required.
 When you're applying for a job abroad, in most cases, it will be mentioned in the job description itself whether they brequire a resume or a CV from you.

 CV is most commonly required by peope in the field of academics as they need to convey lengthy and exhaustive information to the recruiter when applying for the jobs.
 Some academic related professions include - senior eexecutives, physicians, lawyers, archaeologists, etc.